Azure-Samples/dapr-store/README.md

-lint                 🔎 Lint & format, check to be run in CI, sets exit code on error lint-fix             📝 Lint & format, fixes errors and modifies code test                 🎯 Unit tests for services and snapshot tests for SPA frontend test-reports         📜 Unit tests with coverage and test reports (deprecated) bundle               💻 Build and bundle the frontend Vue SPA clean                🧹 Clean the project, remove modules, binaries and outputs run                  🚀 Start & run everything locally as processes docker-run           🐋 Run locally using containers and Docker compose docker-build         🔨 Build all containers using Docker compose
+lint                 🔎 Lint & format, check to be run in CI, sets exit code on error lint-fix             📝 Lint & format, fixes errors and modifies code test                 🎯 Unit tests for services and snapshot tests for SPA frontend test-api             🧪 Run API integration tests wityh httpYac frontend             💻 Build and bundle the frontend Vue SPA clean                🧹 Clean the project, remove modules, binaries and outputs clear-state          💥 Clear all state from Redis (wipe the database) run                  🚀 Start & run everything locally as processes docker-run           🐋 Run locally using containers and Docker compose docker-build         🔨 Build all containers using Docker compose